3dcitydb/plugin-spreadsheet-generator/resources/doc/README.txt

 3. About
 --------

-By using the @pluginShortName@, it is possible to export data from a @citydbName@ instance into tables.
-Supported output formats are Microsoft Excel and CSV.
+The @pluginShortName@ plugin allows you to export attribute data of the city objects stored in the 3D City Database in tabular form as comma-separated values (CSV) or Microsoft Excel (XLSX) file.

 4. Requirements